microsoft/CCF/doc/developers/kv/kv_how_to.rst

     auto [view_map2, view_map3] =
         tx.get_view<kv::Map<string, string>, kv::Map<uint64_t, string>>("public:map2", "map3");

-This supports dynamic creation of maps - if the requested map did not exist previously, it will be created during this transaction.
+This supports dynamic creation of maps - if the requested map did not exist previously, it will be created by this transaction.
 Any writes to a newly created ``Map`` will be persisted when the transaction commits, and future transactions will be able to access this ``Map`` by name.

 .. note::